Doctoral and post-doctoral RESEARCH fellowships 2019-2020

 The research topics concerned are: Western and non-Western arts, material and immaterial heritage, museum institutions and their collections, technology, ritual performance and material culture.

 In the examination process, particular attention will be given to the projects which will most likely benefit from the environment of the musée du quai Branly – Jacques Chirac (collections, archives, library, scientific community)

-During the year of their fellowship, the laureates will present in the museum’s Research and Higher Education Department’s internal seminar a scientific paper intended for later publication.
-They will be required to deliver a detailed report to the museum’s research department at the end of the fellowship.
+During the year of their fellowship, the laureates will present a scientific paper intended for later publication at the in-house seminar organized by the museum’s Research and Higher Education Department.
+Post-doctoral fellows will receive a grant for a one-month fieldwork and will be involved in the organization of a study day related to the theme of the yearly research program.
+They will be required to deliver a detailed report to the museum’s Research department at the end of their fellowship.

-Three doctoral fellowships are offered to support PhD candidates in completing their dissertation; candidates must be at least in the third year (post-fieldwork writing stage) of their doctoral program during the academic year 2018-2019 (in a university in France or abroad).
+Four doctoral fellowships are offered to support PhD candidates in completing their dissertation; candidates must be at least in the third year (post-fieldwork writing stage) of their doctoral program during the academic year 2019-2020 (in a university in France or abroad).
 This fellowship scheme is not designed to fund fieldwork or archival research.
 It specifically concerns doctoral studies on non-European societies.

 The doctoral fellowships are limited to a period of 12 months (non-renewable), from October the 1st to September the 30th of each year.
-They consist in a monthly allowance which in 2018 will be of 1300 € net and will be awarded after assessment and selection of the applications by the Museum’s Scientific Committee.
+They consist in a monthly allowance which in 2019 will be of 1300 € net and will be awarded after assessment and audition of the shortlisted applicants by the museum’s Scientific Committee.
 No condition of nationality applies.